 “This is an all-in moment for the world, and the arts have a critical role to play in our recovery.
 We will draw on decades of research and practice on how to keep people safe as we consider how to effectively minimize the risk of disease transmission in ways that will allow theaters to continue their work.”

-— Joseph Allen, Assistant Professor of Exposure Assessment Science, Harvard T.H.
+— Joseph Allen, Associate Professor of Exposure Assessment Science, Harvard T.H.
 Chan School of Public Health; Director, Healthy Buildings Program

-Our approach, and progress, will be shared via this website—a living document that will change based on new experiences and insights.
-This roadmap considers areas and practices that may benefit from new protocols and interventions, including overall healthy building strategies, administrative procedures, and, in future editions, rehearsals, production operations, and audience interactions.
+Our approach, and progress, will be shared via this website—a living document that changes based on new experiences and insights.
+This roadmap considers areas and practices that may benefit from new protocols and interventions, including overall healthy building strategies, administrative procedures, rehearsals, production operations, and, in future editions, audience interactions.
 The A.R.T. and the Healthy Buildings Program will consider the ways that choreography—which has always been integral to theater practice—can be extended offstage to public areas and reconceived in public health terms as a sequence of actions and interactions in order to anticipate, recognize, assess, and control hazards.

-This roadmap also proposes strategies for pivoting to other models, including outdoor experiences and hybrid delivery.
-As the A.R.T. undertakes incremental activities in a phased approach to reopening, we plan to share experiences, questions, and challenges in future editions of the roadmap.
+This roadmap also proposes strategies for pivoting to other models, including outdoor experiences, digital programming, and hybrid delivery.
+As the A.R.T. undertakes incremental activities in a phased approach to reopening, we will continue to share experiences, questions, and challenges in future editions of the roadmap.
 Our understanding of scientific developments and progress on medical treatments, testing, tracing, and vaccines will continue to inform our thinking.
-A team of faculty experts at the Harvard T.H.
-Chan School of Public Health, including Dr. Allen, is actively tracking fourteen priority areas they view as key elements in a path forward that can help save lives and the economy.

 We offer this resource as a contribution to a wider conversation.
 While we hope that sharing how we are thinking about the challenges presented by the pandemic will be helpful to others, this roadmap is not a set of directions.
 Rather, it is a framework of ideas and considerations that others may want to take into account as they devise plans based on their own circumstances and needs.
 Each theater’s situation is different, and each will need to craft its own plan, informed by applicable governmental and public health regulations and guidance, other resources and information, and expert advice specific to its situation.